 The country’s largest taxi service company Ola is exploring new ways of business growth.
 Trying to get every opportunity available, the company has applied for non-banking finance services.
-Looking to further expand to the Financial Service Department, sources said that Ola has focused on strengthening its short-term credit services.
+Sources said that Ola has focused on strengthening its short-term credit services to expand to the Financial Service Department.

 The company said the number of users using this facility has increased.
 Ola trips can be booked without paying the money, but you have to pay it within 15 days.
 It is even possible to extend it up to 30 days.
 The company has taken this appointment with the aim of expanding its financial services division.